-We have shown that incomplete cell sorting can result in an array of different, engineerable structures with dynamic properties that are relevant on experimental and developmental time scales.
+We have shown that incomplete cell sorting can result in an array of different, engineerable structures with dynamic properties that are relevant on experimental and developmental timescales.
 We demonstrated both experimentally and computationally that the features of these structures can be precisely manipulated by tuning the ratio and total number of cells in the aggregate, and remain mostly stable for several days.
-This represents a step towards mapping the design space of stable self-assembling structures in developmental biology and in synthetic living structures.
-Although the stability of the structures on longer time scales is not certain, their persistence over the course of days suggests that other mechanisms could be used during such times to solidify transient patterned states so that they would become trapped and could no longer change their architecture.
+This represents a step toward mapping the design space of stable self-assembling structures in developmental biology and in synthetic living structures.
+Although the stability of the structures on longer timescales is not certain, their persistence over the course of days suggests that other mechanisms could be used during such times to solidify transient patterned states so that they would become trapped and could no longer change their architecture.
 In particular, one could at the right time and amplitude increase cell-cell adhesion strength for both cell populations, decrease cell motility, or increase cortical contractility after the initial pattern formation.
-Predictable design might then be supported by extraction of an inverse model from results such as we have presented here.
+Predictable design may then be supported by the extraction of an inverse model from results such as we have presented here.

 Further work is needed to access the full space of structures and features that can be made with cell sorting-based self-organization.
-Local spatial control of cell sorting, for example using optogenetics, would allow for more controllable heterogeneity in structures with specifically targeted regions of cell-cell adhesion.
-Additionally, our results suggest that controlling other features in addition to cell-cell adhesion, including tensile forces and surface tension, which influence sorting in vivo27, would likely also allow for control over sorted structures.
-Finer temporal control of cell sorting might allow for multi-step assembly where one feature builds on another, for example by establishing multiple adhesive layers of cells, potentially using synthetic adhesion toolboxes like those developed in the recent work of Glass and Riedel-Kruse9.
-Ultimately, with multiple cell types and spatiotemporally controlled self-assembly, it may be possible to recreate and control the robustness and complexity of cell-sortinginfluenced biological patterns, like the patterning of zebrafish stripes28 or generation of regular hair follicles29.
-Controlled pattern formation is then likely to be useful in a range of tissue engineering applications, such as construction of organoids or culturing of patient-derived grafts, in which the ratio of cell types being combined can be controlled.
+Local spatial control of cell sorting for example, using optogenetics-would allow for more controllable heterogeneity in structures with specifically targeted regions of cell-cell adhesion.
+In addition, our results suggest that controlling other features along with cell-cell adhesion, including tensile forces and surface tension, which influence sorting in vivo, 27 would likely also allow for control over sorted structures.
+Finer temporal control of cell sorting may allow for multi-step assembly in which one feature builds on another, for example by establishing multiple adhesive layers of cells, potentially using synthetic adhesion toolboxes such as those developed in the recent work of Glass and Riedel-Kruse.
+Ultimately, with multiple cell types and spatiotemporally controlled self-assembly, it may be possible to recreate and control the robustness and complexity of cell sorting-influenced biological patterns, such as the patterning of zebrafish stripes28 or the generation of regular hair follicles.29 Controlled pattern formation is then likely to be useful in a range of tissue engineering applications, such as the construction of organoids or the culturing of patient-derived grafts, in which the ratio of cell types being combined can be controlled.

 As we demonstrated, the protocols for the design of synthetic tissues can successfully be informed by computational simulations, which often provide simple and robust rules for the control of relevant parameters.
-Moreover, the coherence between simulation and experiments and the conclusions of prior theoretical work^{12,14,16,17} both suggest that these results are likely to be transferrable to any other mixture of strains with highly differentiated adhesion levels, given characterization of the relevant adhesion parameters.
+Moreover, the coherence between simulation and experiments and the conclusions of prior theoretical work^{12,14,16,17} both suggest that these results are likely to be transferable to any other mixture of strains with highly differentiated adhesion levels, given the characterization of the relevant adhesion parameters.
 It is therefore expected that these protocols will continue to be complemented by computational models, which will need to be improved by including more realistic and detailed descriptions of cell-cell interactions.
-This could be done by employing models that describe tissues at the level of individual-cell shapes, e.g., the vertex model^{30,31}.
-In particular, using such an approach would address the role of cell-scale activity that could give rise to a variety of cell behaviors, e.g., cell motility, cell proliferation and death, and active cell-shape changes.
-These phenomena are known to influence overall tissue fluidity^{32,33,34,35} and could therefore be used as additional mechanisms contributing to the guided design of shapes.
+This could be done by using models that describe tissues at the level of individual-cell shapes (e.g., the vertex model).^{30,31} In particular, using such an approach would address the role of cell-scale activity that could give rise to a variety of cell behaviors, for example, cell motility, cell proliferation and death, and active cell-shape changes.
+These phenomena are known to influence overall tissue fluidity^{32-35} and could therefore be used as additional mechanisms contributing to the guided design of shapes.